alexpaul/Node-Express-Bootstrap/README.md

 # Node, Express, EJS and Bootstrap

-Using Node, Express, EJS and Bootstrap to demo navigation, passing data and using EJS includes or partials.
+Using Node, Express, EJS and Bootstrap to demo the following:
+* running a node server
+* setting up routes
+* navigation using a Bootstrap Nav Bar
+* passing data from a route to an EJS page
+* using EJS includes or partials

 ## Installation